grking/xxcmd/docs/manpage.md

 `-s, --search-labels`

 : Search only labels not the shell commands themselves.
+Unless the command has no label.

 `-t, --no-labels`